arungeorgesaji/raspberry-pi-discord-status-bot/README.md

 - Ensure that the bot has the necessary permissions in the Discord server.
 - Double-check the accuracy of the provided channel IDs and bot token in the `.env` file.
 - Verify that the `vcgencmd` command is available on your Raspberry Pi for reading CPU temperature.
-- Read and attempt to comprehend the errors present in the logs.
+- Read and attempt to comprehend the errors present in the logs a simple search can help you.

 Happy monitoring!